cribstina/desafio-radix/README.md

 # Node.js API with Socket.io and Charts.js

-This project is a web application for visualizing real time sensor data.
+This project is a web application for visualizing real-time sensor data.
 It allows users to filter sensor data based on equipment and different time intervals and view the data in a graphical representation.
 The application consists of a client-side interface built with HTML, CSS, and JavaScript, a server-side application developed using Node.js and Express.js, and a MySQL database for storing sensor data.
-The real time communication between client and server is done through integration with Socket.Io.
+The real-time communication between client and server is done through integration with Socket.Io.

 ![](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 ![](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)